 Located nearby is Mediterranean restaurant Blue, offering waterfront views and a seafood-centric menu; think steaming pots full of seasoned mussels, shrimp, clams and oysters served over noodles.
 The Sunday clambake special ($25 for three courses) is also enticing.

 Other area eateries worth checking out include Enoteca Maria, serving up home-cooked meals prepared by authentic Italian “nonnas,” and the casual Pier 76, home to piping-hot pizza and a selection of Italian dishes and bar food.
 During the week there's live music, drink specials and televised sports games at this laid-back spot (which is walking distance from the ferry).

 If you (or your children) are up for refining your kickflips or 360s, swing by 5050 Skatepark, NYC's only indoor skateboarding park.
 Located close to the ferry, the venue offers ramps and rails for a variety of skill levels and extreme sports.
-Recent visitors include rappers Lil Wayne and Chris Miles, and pro BMX rider Nick Seabasty.
+Recent visitors include rappers Lil Wayne and Method Man, and pro BMX rider Nick Seabasty.

 5050 Skatepark.
 Photo: Alexis Herrera